 4. Thermal store cylinders are typically much better insulated than hot water cylinders

-5. Multiple heat sources can be combined easily, allowing you to use cheaper energy sources
+5. Multiple heat sources can be combined easily, allowing you to use cheaper energy sources to heat your property.

 6. Solar thermal and other renewables can be incorporated which can benefit heating as well as hot water to taps (You don’t get that option with a unvented hot water cylinder).

 7. When heating demand is low, heat can be drawn from the thermal store without firing up the boiler, meaning less boiler use (cycling).